jtortorelli/cineaste-lume/src/people/fujiwara-kamatari.md

     year: 1980
 ---

-Began his career at age 15 with the Asakusa Opera Company, and continued to perform until the Great Kanto Earthquake, after which he transitioned to acting.

-Joined PCL and appeared in comedies in the 30s alongside actor Enomoto Ken'ichi.
+Fujiwara Kamatari was a versatile character actor who became a fixture in the films of Kurosawa Akira.
+He began his career at age 15 with the Asakusa Opera Company, performing until the Great Kanto Earthquake of 1923 forced the company to disband.
+He then transitioned to comic theater, joining PCL (Toho's predecessor) in the 1930s where he frequently appeared alongside the popular comedian Enomoto Ken'ichi (aka "Enoken").
-Became an exclusive contract actor when PCL became Toho.

-His pairing with Chiaki Minoru in Kurosawa's <i>The Hidden Fortress</i> (1958) is often cited as an inspiration for R2-D2 and C-3PO in George Lucas' <i>Star Wars</i> (1977).
+Fujiwara's collaboration with Kurosawa began with *Ikiru* (1952) and spanned over three decades.
+He is perhaps best known for his role as the bickering peasant Matashichi in *The Hidden Fortress* (1958).
+His pairing with Chiaki Minoru in this film is widely cited as the inspiration for the droids C-3PO and R2-D2 in George Lucas's *Star Wars* (1977).

-In early scenes of his peasant farmer character in <i>Seven Samurai</i> (1954), Fujiwara played it much more humorously than Kurosawa directed him, leading to disagreements.
-Later Kurosawa reviewed the film and observed Fujiwara's transformation into a more serious character as the story progressed.
-He realized that it was more effective because of the actor's decision and offered an apology.
+In *Seven Samurai* (1954), Fujiwara played the memorable role of Manzô, the fearful farmer who forcibly cuts his daughter's hair to disguise her as a boy.
+Initially, Fujiwara played the character with more humor than Kurosawa intended, leading to on-set disagreements.
+However, Kurosawa later acknowledged that Fujiwara's interpretation added a necessary layer of humanity to the film.

+Fujiwara continued to act until his death in 1985, leaving behind a legacy of memorable supporting performances in some of Japanese cinema's greatest works.